 Top things to decide before selecting a new boiler

-Combi boilers generally come in four sizes; 24-25kw, 28-30kw, 33-35kw, and 40kw.
-The smallest are ideal for small two or three bedroom homes with anywhere up to ten radiators.
-With this as a base you can determine which size will be best for you.
+The size – Combi boilers generally come in four sizes; 24-25kw, 28-30kw, 33-35kw, and 40kw.
+The smallest is ideal for small two or three-bedroom homes with anywhere up to ten radiators.
+With this as a base, you can determine which size will be best for you.
 Keep in mind that every kind of combi boiler will struggle to run two showers simultaneously.
 Always consider water usage demands.

-Older boilers will have an energy rating from A-G. This is determined by the old SEDBUK classifications.
+Energy Efficiency Older boilers will have an energy rating from A-G. This is determined by the old SEDBUK classifications.
 New boilers will now have a percentage rather than a letter.
-This is the ErP rating and it was introduced in 2015.
+This is the ERP rating and it was introduced in 2015.
 The law also states that all new boilers should be condensing.

 What boiler brand should I choose?

-There are a number of different brands to choose from.
-Generally it is better to stick with the most reputable manufacturers, including Vaillant, Worcester Bosch, Baxi, and Ideal.
+There are several different brands to choose from.
+Generally, it is better to stick with the most reputable manufacturers, including Vaillant, Worcester Bosch, Baxi, and Ideal.
 There are some important things to think about when choosing a specific model, including the length of the warranty.
 It is always best to do your research to see which brand and model will suit your needs.